 - Degrade water quality

-We encourage people who live, work and play in Anacortes to help keep our stormwater clean.
-Removing contaminants from stormwater is not nearly as effective as eliminating the pollutant at the source instead of trying to remove it from the water later on.
+We encourage people who live, work and play in Anacortes to help keep our water clean.
+It is much easier to eliminate pollution at the source instead of trying to remove it from the water later on.

 Municipal Stormwater Permit

-The City of Anacortes was issued a Western Washington Phase II Municipal Stormwater permit by the Washington State Department of Ecology.
+The City of Anacortes was issued a Western Washington Phase II Municipal Stormwater Permit by the Washington State Department of Ecology.
 This requires the City to prepare and implement a stormwater management program to improve the quality of the water discharged from the City’s storm drainage system into the Salish Sea.